Aliases for NR1H2 Gene

 GeneCards Summary for NR1H2 Gene

 NR1H2 (Nuclear Receptor Subfamily 1 Group H Member 2) is a Protein Coding gene.
-Diseases associated with NR1H2 include thyroid hormone resistance and prostate disease.
-Among its related pathways are Gene Expression and Regulation of cholesterol biosynthesis by SREBP (SREBF).
+Diseases associated with NR1H2 include Complete Androgen Insensitivity Syndrome and Thyroid Hormone Resistance.
+Among its related pathways are Glucose / Energy Metabolism and Gene Expression.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
 An important paralog of this gene is NR4A2.

 UniProtKB/Swiss-Prot for NR1H2 Gene